michaelplatt07/network_monitoring/README.md

 2. Create a Python virtual environment within the folder with the command `python3 -m venv ./venv`
 3. Launch the virtual environment from the folder with `source venv/bin/activate`
 4. Install the dependencies in the requirements.txt with `pip install -r requirements.txt`
-5. Set the following appropriate environment variables for the flask app to run
+5. Set the following appropriate environment variables for the flask app to run (note: you can create a script file that exports all of these and run with `source script_file.sh`)
-- FLASKAPP=hello.py
+- FLASK_APP=hello.py
-- FLASKENV=development (This is stricly only necessary for hotswapping code during development
+- FLASK_ENV=development (This is stricly only necessary for hotswapping code during development
 - DBNAME=networkmonitoring
 - DBUSER=networkmonitor
 - DBPASS=pass